49441

 MSDSs for nitric and citric acid are easy to find with a google search.
 In general, with nitric acid you need to take every precaution.
 It will burn skin and has dangerous fumes.
 If you are going to send workers inside a tank to perform passivation with nitric there, they should have protective suits with respirators.

-Citric acid is very safe, it will at the most cause minor irritation to skin, usually not even that, and does not produce fumes.
-Workers can manage citric safely with goggles and gloves.
+citric acid is very safe, it will at the most cause minor irritation to skin, usually not even that, and does not produce fumes.
+Workers can manage citric safely with goggles [on eBay or Amazon] and rubber gloves [on eBay or Amazon].

 Let us know if we can help.